eduardogfma/ruby-on-rails-development-environment/README.md

 ### Environment Variables

-You can customize the environment by editing the `docker-compose.yml` file:
+You can customize the environment by creating a `.env` file in the root of this project or by editing the `docker-compose.yml` file.

+- `LOCAL_WORKSPACE_PATH` - **(Recommended: Use `.env` file)** Defines the local path that mounts to the container's `/home/dev/app` directory.
+It defaults to `./workspace`.
+  - **⚠️ WARNING:** If you override this variable, you **MUST** ensure the path is correct.
+An incorrect path could target the wrong directory, leading to unintended modifications to your existing projects or files.
 - `RAILS_ENV` - Rails environment (development, test, production)

 ### Adding New Services

-To add new services (like PostgreSQL, Redis, Elasticsearch, etc.), add them to the `docker-compose.yml` file if needed for your specific project.
+To add new services (like Redis, Elasticsearch, etc.), add them to the `docker-compose.yml` file if needed for your specific project.

 ## 📊 Accessing Services